1001 - Public Communications

 5. Information contained in records that if disclosed would significantly increase the vulnerability of critical physical systems or infrastructure.

-It is the responsibility of the communications office to respond in a timely manner to requests for viewing and receiving public information of the school district.
+It is the responsibility of the board secretary to maintain accurate and current records of the district.
+It is the responsibility of the Executive Director of Communications to respond in a timely manner to requests for viewing and receiving public information of the district.

 Adopted: 3/00